 The advantage to these tapes is that you do not need water to apply them, so the paper will not ripple or wave.
 However, the disadvantage is that they don’t remove easily with water, especially over time (check this link for details on the Filmoplast removal process).

 These tapes come in three weights, so determine which one is best suited for your art before purchasing.
 Also, when applied, the tape needs to be burnished to hold its strength.
 You can use a burnishing bone, the rounded side of a spoon, or any smooth-rounded tool that will not tear the hinge or the artwork.

-Steps Using a T-Shaped Hinge
+Steps for Using a T-Shaped Hinge

-- Once you have made your T, you will set your hinge in place.
-Take your hinge and line up the top of the T to your pencil marks (vertical part, adhesive side down) and burnish it down to the back of your artwork.
+3️⃣ Take your hinge and line up the top of the T to your pencil marks (vertical part, adhesive side down) and burnish it down to the back of your artwork.

 4️⃣ After both sides have been adhered, you will mount it to the uncut mat board (or to the acid-free foam core, which will then be hinged to the mat board).
 Flip your art face up and center it lightly over the mat board, ensuring it’s centered exactly where you want it.